typelevel/frameless/README.md

   "io.github.adelbertc" %% "frameless-dataframe" % framelessVersion
 )
 ```

-Currently the only release is "0.1.0-SNAPSHOT" which is updated by Travis after every successful build.
-Frameless
-is rapidly changing so be very careful if you depend on this snapshot.

 ## Development
 We require at least *one* sign-off (thumbs-up, +1, or similar) to merge pull requests.
 The current maintainers